Antonio-226/Big-Data-Analytics-Group-Project/README.md

 Second, our models are not of a great use yet.
 Our assumption that the accidents depend on the weather alone was perhaps a bit naive.
 For further improving the models we would propose to include further datasets with additional information.
 One such dataset might be about traffic counts [e.g. Open Data Zurich](V).
 It might also be worth considering the multiclass classification again, once there is more data.

-### requirements.txt
-contains all packages used in for the project, except the packages used in the spark notebook for this pyspark, keras & Tensorflow are needed in addition